epingchris/ex_ante_forecast/README.md

-This R repository reads the output of the TMF implementation (https://github.com/quantifyearth/tmf-implementation) as input, and estimates baseline carbon loss rates (MgC ha-1 yr-1) constructed using one of the three possible pixel-matching approaches as well as ex post project and counterfactual carbon losses and yearly per-area additionality gain (MgC ha-1 yr-1).
+# Generating _ex ante_ forecasts for planned REDD+ projects

+This project generates ex ante forecasts of carbon outcomes of REDD+ projects and evaluates methods of counterfactual estimation.
+As input, it uses the output of the implementation code of the Canopy PACT 2.0 methodology for tropical forest carbon accreditation (https://github.com/quantifyearth/tmf-implementation) code, which are parquet files for a given set of projects and parquet files for their matched pixels.

+This project adopts the method judged to be the most suitable based on the analysis in (epingchris/placebo_evaluation) to generate _ex ante_ forecasts of counterfactual carbon loss rates (MgC ha-1 yr-1) for ongoing REDD+ projects, and compares them against ex post estimated additionality.

+## Requirements

+This project is developed under R 4.2, and requires the packages `tidyverse`, `magrittr`, `units`, `sf`, `arrow`, `MatchIt`, `boot`, `scales`, `Metrics`, and `patchwork`.
+The `sf` package runs on GDAL 3.10.

+## Structure

-The core script, forecast.R, contains the following five parts:
+The project contains a core script (forecast.R), which is divided into the following five parts:
 0. Setup
 A. Obtain observed additionality
 B. Predict deforestation probability of baseline pixels using logistic regression
 C. Calculate boostrapped baseline C loss
 D. Generate additionality forecast and estimate overclaiming risk

 It requires the following input variables to read TMF implementation output and other data.
 All variables are vectors containing one value for each project to be analysed: